Safety Instrument loop in a plant operate in two modes:

 Energized to safe mode works as contrary to that of De-energized to safe loop.

-In Energized to safe mode, no electrical current flows through the instrument loop during plant normal condition.
+In Energized to safe loop, no electrical current flows through the instrument loop during plant normal condition.
 Loop will be energized during plant upset/trip/shutdown.

 This mode is also commonly applied for ESD push button for shutting down a plant.